21st Century Use of Force Investigations Course

 After a re-examination of the Constitutional standards, state standards, and civil rights laws, the training, lecture, and content will focus on managing confrontations, interpretations of video-based evidence events, and the writing and investigation of the use of force incidents.
+This use of force investigations course was designed for law enforcement investigators to be able to have the necessary tools to investigate the use of force incidents.

 - Armstrong v.
 Pinehurst